-Botswana is a sparsely populated country with an estimated 2.0 million people with one of the highest HIV prevalence rates in the world.
-In 2011, there were an estimated 350,000 Batswana living with HIV, with nearly 19,000 new infections.
-The HIV infection rate for persons with TB disease is 67.8%; an estimated 40% of deaths among persons living with HIV are due to tuberculosis.
+Botswana is a sparsely populated country with over 2.1 million people and the second highest HIV prevalence in the world.
+In 2011, an estimated 350,000 Batswana were living with HIV, with nearly 19,000 new infections.
+The HIV infection rate for persons with TB disease is 64%; an estimated 40% of deaths among persons living with HIV are due to tuberculosis.